-This kitchen features a darker color scheme, pairing glossy gray cabinets with a herringbone subway tile backsplash in a black stone shade.
+This kitchen features a darker color scheme, pairing glossy gray cabinets with a herringbone subway tile backsplash in a black shade.
 However, white walls and light flooring work to lift the space.
-There are also gold details that tie space together, from the cabinets' minimal hardware to the sink's spout.
+There are also gold details that tie the room together, from the minimal hardware to the faucet.

 Work With Contrast

-White marble countertops with gray veining complement the dark pendant lights that hang above the island.
-The gray and white theme continues throughout the space with cabinets in both hues and a traditional white subway tile backsplash behind the stove.
+In this room, white marble countertops with gray veining complement the dark pendant lights that hang above the island.
+The gray and white theme continues throughout the space with cabinets in both hues and a traditional, white subway-tile backsplash behind the stove.
 Additionally, the stainless steel appliances fall into the sleek color scheme.

-This rustic kitchen feels warm and welcoming thanks to the large wooden table fit for serving big meals to lots of guests.
-A soft shade of gray coats farmhouse dining chairs, while a similar hue covers the upper and lower cabinetry.
+This rustic kitchen feels warm and welcoming thanks to the large wooden table fit for serving lots of guests.
+A soft shade of gray coats farmhouse dining chairs while a similar hue covers the upper and lower cabinetry.
 The two ends of the room are tied together by the natural material of the wooden countertop around the sink for a cohesive look.

 Try a More Modern Look

-Another minimalist gray kitchen, this room features slate gray cabinets, white subway tile backsplash, and sharp white countertops.
+Another minimalist gray kitchen, this room features slate gray cabinets, a white subway-tile backsplash, and sharp white countertops.
 The only permanent accessories are the three glass pendant lights that hang above the sink.
 There's also a subtle green plant that sits in the corner to add a bit of life and the slightest bit of color to the rather bare kitchen.